-Gearing up for this weekend’s Blackmore’s Running Festival?
+Thinking about signing up for Blackmore’s Running Festival in September?
 There are four runs to choose from: a marathon, half marathon, the 10km bridge run and the 3.5km family run.
-At the time of publishing, there were still places left on all the races, apart from the 10km race.
-To get a little last-minute advice for how to prepare and recover from these runs, we asked Dr Brad McIntosh, Physiotherapist and Blackmores Sydney Running Festival Expert, for some help!
+To get a little expert advice for how to prepare and recover from these runs, we asked Dr Brad McIntosh, Physiotherapist and Blackmores Sydney Running Festival Expert, for some help!

 So Brad, we’re running in the 10km run this weekend, what sort of stretches and preparations should we do?